teal-language/tl/docs/build_file.md

 # build.tl file
 Teal has the ability to run a custom function at compile time.
-This file by default is called `build.tl` but the name can be changed by setting `build_file` in `tlconfig.lua`.
+The file containing this function is by default called `build.tl` but the name can be changed by setting `build_file` in `tlconfig.lua`.

-This file can be used to automatically generate code/types without the need for external build tools like `make`.
+This function can be used to automatically generate code/types without the need for external build tools like `make`.

+The results of executing this function are cached, and the cache is automatically made invalid if the build script changed since last execution.
 ## Layout

 A build.tl file needs at least the following layout: